02) What are the different types of tickets available?

 We offer competitive group discount rates when tickets are purchased from booking offices at our stations.

 2 Pay 4 Travel: This is our small group discount where up to 4 people can travel to London for the price of 2 adults.
 On top of this offer, an additional 4 more children can travel for just £1 each.
 This offer applies to off-peak tickets only.
+This 'Chiltern' Small Group Discount' is only available from staffed station ticket offices at stations served by Chiltern Railways trains.

 34% off all groups of 3 to 9 adults with GroupSave for all other journeys.